zylem-game-lib/zylem/README.md

  * the ball can be controlled with the arrow keys or gamepad
  * the ball cannot go outside the boundaries
 */
-import { boundary2d, game, makeMoveable, sphere } from '@zylem/game-lib';
+import { boundary2d, createGame, makeMoveable, sphere } from '@zylem/game-lib';

 // Creates a moveable sphere
 const ball = makeMoveable(await sphere());